The capital city of Australia is an exhibition of Australian culture at its best.

 The lobby of the hotel is an impressively curated space with a caramel brown reception table waiting for your check-in.
 The hotel rooms are quite intimate and snug.
 A large king size bed stands wall to wall beside a floor-to-ceiling glass window.
 Thus, a perfect spot to have a cup of coffee while staring at the starry sky.
 The upper floor of the hotel is stacked with books and reading desks.
 Guests are urged to traverse across the street and enjoy the free access to additional amenities in the upscale sister hotel, Realm.
 Though it is devoid of an onsite restaurant but that should not bother much since the vicinity is cramped with many high-end food outlets.

 This rookie stands sprawling in the kernel of the Braddon along Northbourne Avenue.
 Since its foundation, it has been the talk of the town due to its much sought after position given its propinquity with Parliament House, Museum, peppy cafes and pubs.
-The soundproof rooms of Canberra’s newest five star hotel justify the hype with premium beddings, pillow menu, extensive minibars, coffee makers, iPod docks and luxurious bathroom.
+The soundproof rooms of Canberra’s newest five star hotel justify the hype with premium beddings, pillow menu, extensive minibars, coffee makers, docks and luxurious bathroom.
 An affable staff is always ears to the customers.
 Book a table in the “Marble & Grain” and relish a savoring Australian dinner.
 The bar menu has something to match anything you order for your meal.
 One can take a walk in the spacious courtyard in the purlieu and enjoy the roseate evenings.

 A white building is deepened with black glasses and an accentuated jet charcoal board is inscribed with white letters reading Burbury Hotel.
 The theme of classy black and white is prevalent throughout the hotel.
 This 4.
 5 star hotel offers contemporary guest rooms, studios, suites, and apartments.
 The rooms are not exceptional of the theme.
 They accommodate a plush sofa, a fat mattress king-sized bed, an LCD TV, a decently stocked minibar and iPod docks.
 Some supreme rooms also have kitchenettes and office spaces.
 Burbury also encapsulates some elegant conference space on the terrace eyeing many prestigious sites of Canberra.
 Hence, going by the façade and the features, it can be deduced that Burbury essentially speaks business.

 Standing opposite to the lake Griffin, the hotel has an eventful history with its own share of glory and misery.
-But this heritage-listed building has risen like a phoenix in the form of Pepper Gallery Hotel.
+But this heritage-listed building has risen like a phoenix in the form of Peppers Gallery Hotel.
 After being renovated and renamed, this property prides itself as the first contemporary styled boutique hotel of Canberra.
 The four-star property is nested in New Acton on the banks of Lake Burley Griffin.
-Pepper Gallery enfolds everything that is required for a tranquil and comfiest stay.
+Peppers Gallery enfolds everything that is required for a tranquil and comfiest stay.
 It has some packed-with-facilities rooms, bathroom with rain showers, an Italian restaurant, and manicured gardens which serve as an enthralling landscape for the window frames of rooms.

 The hotel that speaks of business has to be allocated on a prime location and Crowne Plaza is exactly that abode.
 It is pitched in between the city center and the National Convention Centre.
 It is just in sight from the streets full of supermarkets and restaurants and café.
 The lobby of the hotel is fully air conditioned and pleasantly scented which helps one to tone down right at the entry.
 The staff of the hotel is highly enthusiastic and agreeable, eager to respond to any of your queries or resolve any issues if faced.
 Rooms have a minibar, kitchenettes, dining tables, working desk, TV, high quality beddings and caffeine serving machines.
 There is also an in-house restaurant open for the three meals of the day and a bar to quench your thirst at any hour.
 A fitness center, sauna, seasonal outdoor swimming pool, and pool loungers are some of the other facilities in the boundary.